 Rome as a Source of Knowledge of Antiquity

 Throughout the sixteenth century the whole of Rome was a “studio.”
 No other location offered such an abundance of classical remains.
 The ruins, sculptures, and frescos were eagerly observed, measured, drawn, excavated, reconstructed, and collected.
 Artists like Jan Gossart, Maarten van Heemskerck, and Hendrick Goltzius drew many classical sculptures and architectural monuments.
-These drawings were brought home and used in further artworks or they were brought out in print, such as the Museum’s engraving of the Hercules Farnese (17.37.59) by Goltzius.
-Apart from depicting classical remains, Northerners also drew the city itself, from small representations of individual buildings to large panoramas, such as Anton van den Wyngaerde's View of Rome, Seen from the Janiculum Hill (52.124.1).
+These drawings were brought home and used in further artworks, or they were brought out in print, such as the Museum’s engraving of the Farnese Hercules (17.37.59) by Goltzius.
+Apart from depicting classical remains, Northerners also drew the city itself, from small representations of individual buildings to large panoramas, such as Anthonis van den Wijngaerde’s view of Rome (52.124.1).

 Work in Rome